-- Don’t use to display time-based data, because time values are usually demarcated from left-to-right along the x-axis, but here the x-axis is used to show the value of each chart item.
+Don’t use horizontal bar charts to display time-based data, because time values are usually demarcated from left-to-right along the x-axis, but here the x-axis is used to show the value of each chart item.

-These charts use vertical bars to represent quantities and amounts.
+Column charts use vertical bars to represent quantities and amounts.
 With their side-by-side arrangement of columns, they can be used to illustrate changes in values over time.
-The horizontal spacing between each column (or cluster) serves to reinforce the distinctness of each chart item or group.
+The horizontal spacing between each column or cluster serves to reinforce the distinctness of each chart item or group.
 Please note that the y-axis baseline always starts at 0, with positive values appearing above and negative values below.

 - Use for comparing values from non-time series datasets.

-- Can be used instead of a line chart for time series data when it is either 1) more important to see the value of each item than the overall shape of the data or 2) the dataset is missing values which would create gaps in a line chart.
+- Can be used instead of a line chart for time series data when it is either more important to see the value of each item than the overall shape of the data or the dataset is missing values, which would create gaps in a line chart.